Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 • Less scale/ecosystem than AWS

-Choose this instead if: you want a simple, affordable managed database and don't need sovereignty.
+Choose this instead if: you want a simple, affordable managed database and don't need an Australian-owned provider.

 6